 - Provide feedback

-It’s not necessary a bad thing to focus on mobility before the warm-up, but a warm body means increased range of motion.
+It’s not necessarily a bad thing to focus on mobility before the warm-up, but a warm body means an increased range of motion.

-You focus on mobility, to increase range of motion, increase flexibility to achieve a better overhead lockout, to be able to hold the bar overhead during a squat without it impacting the lower-back, and so on.
+You focus on mobility, to increase range of motion, increase flexibility to achieve a better overhead lockout, to be able to hold the kettlebell overhead during a squat without it impacting the lower back, and so on.

-Some of the areas to focus on are, but not limited to: thoracic spine, shoulders, ankles, hips and so on.
-This can also be a good time to focus on mind-muscle connection, lat activation, core activation, glute activation, preventing excessive pelvic tilt etc. Some of the mobility drills can be, but not limited to: resistance band work, bodyweight windmills, even lunges are great, but to be performed in a slow controlled manner focussing on range, add rotation to make it even better, put your hands behind your head and you’re also opening up the chest.
+Some of the areas to focus on are but are not limited to the thoracic spine, shoulders, ankles, hips, and so on.
+This can also be a good time to focus on mind-muscle connection, lat activation, core activation, glute activation, preventing excessive pelvic tilt, etc. Some of the mobility drills can be but are not limited to resistance band work, bodyweight windmills, and even lunges are great, but to be performed in a slow controlled manner focussing on the range, add rotation to make it even better, put your hands behind your head and you’re also opening up the chest.

-With mobility it’s best you focus on the work to come, if you’re going to do a lot of overhead stuff, focus on shoulders, chest, scapula, thoracic spine, lats, lower traps etc. The plank is great for lat activation, or just hang from a bar and activate the lats, alternating superman or cobra are also great for the back, throw in some rotational work as that’s mostly overlooked.
+With mobility, it’s best you focus on the work to come, if you’re going to do a lot of overhead stuff then you should focus on shoulders, chest, scapula, thoracic spine, lats, lower traps, etc. The plank is great for lat activation, or just hang from a bar and activate the lats, alternating superman or Cobra is also great for the back, throw in some rotational work as that’s mostly overlooked.

 Why separate working on strength from the workout?
-For optimal strength, control, and focus are required, for this reason, removing the competitive quality of most WODs is required, hence the reason to separate strength.
+For optimal strength, control, and focus are required, for this reason, removing the competitive aspect of most WODs is required, hence it makes more sense to separate strength.

-Training is where you get the group to go through the exercises, correct the technique, assess, progress or regress, provide alternatives, keep an eye out for injured people—yes some people train when injured—you can pick up this and talk to them, tell them you recommend rest and recovery, if they insist on training, tell them to go lighter or half the reps.
-Maybe you can see that they’re fatigued, you might know they’re capable of easily smashing this WOD in a recovered state, but today you can see they need rest, provide the guidance your paid for.
-Break things down during training, if you’re going to be jerking, then you would start with a push press, and work on the second dip without weight, if it’s a push jerk then you want to work without bar as well, and work on the feet coming off the ground and outwards, stand up and reset.
+Training is where you get the group to go through the kettlebell exercises, correct the technique, assess, progress or regress, provide alternatives, and keep an eye out for injured people—yes some people train when injured—you can pick up on this and talk to them, tell them you recommend rest and recovery.
+If they insist on training, tell them to go lighter or half the reps.
+Maybe you can see that they’re fatigued, you might know they’re capable of easily smashing this WOD in a recovered state, but today you can see they need rest, and you provide the guidance you’re paid for.
+Break things down during training, if you’re going to be jerking, then you would start with a push press, and work on the second dip without weight, stand up and reset.
 You might even work on the drop.
 Break things down, and work on the issues.
-Training is also a great time to work on strength and MMC, include static holds, like the plank or hang, all great for lat activation (MMC).
+Training is also a great time to work on strength and MMC, including static holds, like the plank or hang, all great for lat activation (MMC).

-Monitoring is what you do while the participants are working out, there is a plethora of things to monitor for, muscle activation, technique, pacing, effort and so on, but most importantly, monitor potential for injury, if someone is pressing with a hyper-extended back instead of jerking, it’s time for rest, lower weight, and a scheduled technique session.
-If someone is squatting RX overhead and their heels are coming off the ground every-time, squat depth is minimal, then it’s time to lower their weight for that exercise and make a note to have them work on flexibility.
-And my favourite, picking someone out of the crowd and monitoring their reps, hey, everyone makes a mistake sometimes, for sure, but always 7 = 10 requires some group directed motivational talk about why you’re working out, that coming in numero uno isn’t your main objective, well, not at the cost of technique, reps, and potential for serious injury.
+Monitoring is what you do while the participants are working out, there is a plethora of things to monitor for, muscle activation, technique, pacing, effort and so on, but most importantly, monitor the potential for injury.
+If someone is pressing with a hyper-extended back instead of jerking, it’s time for rest, lower weight, and a scheduled technique session.
+If someone is squatting RX overhead and their heels are coming off the ground every time, squat depth is minimal, then it’s time to lower their weight for that exercise and make a note to have them work on flexibility.
+And my favorite, picking someone out of the crowd and monitoring their reps, hey, everyone makes a mistake sometimes, for sure, but always 7 = 10 requires some group-directed motivational talk about why you’re working out, that coming in numero uno isn’t your main objective, well, not at the cost of technique, reps, and potential for serious injury.

 The body is now in a perfect state for static stretching and foam rolling, well deserved time to thank and take care of the muscles for the performance they’ve given.
 Static stretches are great for increasing muscle length, which in turn helps prevent injury, and greater range of motion.
-It’s also a good time to relax, and reflect on your performance.
+It’s also a good time to relax and reflect on your performance.
 Let me tell you a secret, I don’t always stretch, as I don’t think it’s a requirement to always stretch, but this depends entirely on what you do outside of the workouts and/or what was involved in the workout, like for example a session which involved a lot of dynamic stretches and/or grinding moves that go to the edge of flexibility.
-But having said that, cooling down and stretching after session is good for the mind.
+But having said that, cooling down and stretching after a session is good for the mind.
 In our kettlebell workouts, we perform a lot of hybrid workouts which include everything I just discussed.

 Time to talk about the notes you made during your monitoring, it can be a quick addressing of the whole group, if the majority of the group made the same mistake, it can be pulling someone aside, and giving them some tips in private or even suggesting personal training, whether to increase technique, strength, flexibility or other.

-We have always made this a big part of our service, we talk to people afterwards and if we don’t get to talk to them afterwards, we take a mental note and take them aside next time if they’re in early, and we have a few minutes to spare.
+We have always made this a big part of our service, we talk to people afterward and if we don’t get to talk to them afterward, we take a mental note and take them aside next time if they’re in early and we have a few minutes to spare.
 It could even be things like improvements we’ve seen, it doesn’t always need to be about learning more.
-It would even go as far as life tips, general health tips, little things like talking about smoking, excessive drinking, nutrition, rest and mental state.
+It would even go as far as life tips, general health tips, and little things like talking about smoking, excessive drinking, nutrition, rest and mental state.

-As always, we’re open to feedback.
-Post below or on the following Facebook post.
+Post your feedback or questions below or on the following Facebook post.